-Abusive Parents: The first time we meet the Dutchess, she's throwing crockery at a screaming baby, shouting "PIG!"
+- Abusive Parents: The first time we meet the Duchess, she's throwing crockery at a screaming baby, shouting "PIG!"
 Alice attempts to rescue the baby, but it turns into a pig.

 "After such a fall as this, I shall think nothing of tumbling down stairs!
 How brave they'll all think me at home!
 Why, I wouldn't say anything about it, even if I fell off the top of the house!"
 (Which was very likely true.)

 "Seven years and six months!"
 Humpty Dumpty repeated thoughtfully.
 "An uncomfortable sort of age.
 Now if you'd asked my advice, I'd have said, "Leave off at seven' — but it's too late now."

 - Martin Gardner pointed out that an exchange between Alice and Humpty Dumpty is both the blackest and most easily missed joke in the books:

 "I never ask advice about growing," Alice said indignantly.

 Alice felt even more indignant at this suggestion.
 "I mean," she said, "that one can't help growing older."